darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 ## selecting the threshold

 An automatically-calculated threshold is difficult to implement.
 Instead, the "display blending mask" button can be used to display the _selection mask_ so you can control the selection of the algorithm manually.
 The brighter the pixel in the displayed mask, the more the output is taken from the high-frequency algorithm.

+# capture sharpen

+Capture sharpening recovers details lost due to in-camera or lens blurring, which can be caused by diffraction, the anti-aliasing filter or other sources of gaussian-type blur.

+Capture sharpening is performed inside the demosaic module because some parts of the algorithm require raw CFA data.
+The sharpening itself is performed on demosaiced RGB data and is available for bayer, xtrans and monochrome sensors.

+Capture sharpening is not intended to be used as a general sharpening / local contrast enhancing tool.
+It should instead be understood as a way to increase micro-contrast in structures with lots of detail, and leads to better results for further processing.
+Excellent examples would be details of surfaces like wood, brick walls, hair etc.

+Prerequisites for optimal results are:

+-   Decent white balance parameters (same requirement as for [_highlight reconstruction_](./highlight-reconstruction.md) or _demosaic_) -- in very rare cases this could lead to inferior sharpening quality.
+-   Low chromatic aberration -- you might want to use the [_raw chromatic aberrations_](./raw-chromatic-aberrations.md) module to reduce problems -- there will still likely be more and stronger halo artefacts.
+-   Acceptable sensor noise, as noise will generally be amplified by capture sharpening (see _contrast sensitivity_ below).

+Capture sharpening works in an iterative process using specialized gaussian kernels using a different sigma (in the range of 0.0 -> 1.5) for every single pixel location.

 # module controls